-- MGN made extensive use of the medical blagger, Christine Hart (ii) (who also provided services for other tabloid newspapers), in order to obtain highly personal and sensitive medical information through blagging hospitals in both England and the United States, as well as other information.
-By way of example, this included her obtaining information: (a) about the post-natal depression of a famous female television presenter for The People; (b) about whether the wife of a television comedian was pregnant for The Sunday Mirror; (c) about a well-known pop star entering rehab for alcohol and drug addiction for The People, and (d) about a football manager having therapy for The Sunday Mirror.
-Ms Hart was regularly instructed from at least 1998 by MGN journalists such as Doug Kempster, Matthew Bell, Ian Hyland, Dennis Rice, Andrew Buckwell, Rupert Hamer, Sean Hoare, Bridget Rowe, David Wooding, Paul Field and David Rowe.
-Her contact number also appears in Nick Buckley's Palm Pilot. - Despite claims to the contrary, MGN continued to make use of (iii) private investigators until at least late 2011, even after the announcement and setting up of the Leveson Inquiry (at which such use was denied, as referred to below).
+- Despite claims to the contrary, MGN continued to make use of (ii) private investigators until at least late 2011, even after the announcement and setting up of the Leveson Inquiry (at which such use was denied, as referred to below).
 The Claimants will refer to the fact that MGN, and in particular The People which was edited by Lloyd Embley at the time, instructed Scott Tillen and Spencer Dove (of Unique Pictures Limited and Lenslife respectively) on numerous occasions from July to December 2011.
 Further, both the Daily Mirror and the Sunday Mirror continued to instruct the well-known blagger, Jonathan Stafford/Newsreel Ltd, who was regularly used by MGN for many years and appears in the Nick Buckley Palm Pilot, during 2011, making 42 payments to him up until September of that year.
 Some of these payments were authorised by prolific hackers such as Mr Buckley and James Scott.
-The Claimants will also refer to the fact that Newsreel Ltd (Mr Stafford's company) is one of the private investigators whose MGN payment records since 2005 were released to the Leveson Inquiry by Mr Vickers and Vijay Vaghela (Group Finance Director and fellow member of the Executive Committee with Mr Vickers and Ms Bailey), who were therefore well aware of their existence at the time of Trinity Mirror/MGN's statements to the public in 2011 claiming that its journalists operated within the law.

-- The fact that MGN chose to use private investigators even though (iv) (as MGN, and in particular its Legal Department, was aware) these investigators had been convicted for illegally obtaining private information.
+The Claimants will also refer to the fact that Newsreel Ltd (Mr Stafford's company) is one of the private investigators whose MGN payment records since 2005 were released to the Leveson Inquiry by Mr Vickers and Vijay Vaghela (Group Finance Director and fellow member of the Executive Committee with Mr Vickers and Ms Bailey), who were therefore well aware of their existence at the time of Trinity Mirror/MGN's statements to the public in 2011 claiming that its journalists operated within the law. - (iii) The fact that MGN chose to use private investigators even though (as MGN, and in particular its Legal Department, was aware) these investigators had been convicted for illegally obtaining private information.
 The Claimants will refer by way of example to (a) Rachel Barry, who despite being convicted in October 1997 for blagging mobile phone bills and obtaining ex-directory phone numbers for newspapers (as was reported in the press) was continually used by MGN including by the Daily Mirror, the day after her conviction, including in relation to James Hewitt (as referred to in paragraph 10 below).
 The Claimants will also refer to the fact that Ms Barry is included in Dan Evans' Palm Pilot under the entry "Rachel Blag", as well as in Nick Buckley's Palm Pilot.
-Ms Barry continued to be used by senior MGN journalists such as Gary Jones, David Jeffs, Lee Harpin and Mark Thomas until at least 2006; (b) Steve Whittamore, who despite his being raided by police in 2003, his arrest in 2004 and conviction in April 2005 was used by MGN to unlawfully obtain private information, for example by the Daily Mirror until at least December 2005 and by The People until at least October 2006, and (c) Southern Investigations, who despite the arrest and conviction of Jonathan Rees in 1999 and 2001 respectively MGN continued to use under one of its aliases after that time. - (f) Some of the payments or instructions to private investigators related to stories that were also the subject of or related to legal complaints, and therefore their existence was known to the Legal Department, as referred to herein below.
+Ms Barry continued to be used by senior MGN journalists such as Gary Jones, David Jeffs, Lee Harpin and Mark Thomas until at least 2006; (b) Steve Whittamore, who despite his being raided by police in 2003, his arrest in 2004 and conviction in April 2005 was used by MGN to unlawfully obtain private information, for example by the Daily Mirror until at least December 2005 and by The People until at least October 2006, and (c) Southern Investigations, who despite the arrest and conviction of Jonathan Rees in 1999 and 2001 respectively MGN continued to use under one of its aliases after that time.

+(h) Some of the payments or instructions to private investigators related to stories that were also the subject of or related to legal complaints, and therefore their existence was known to the Legal Department, as referred to herein below.